 Dr Chang is a second-generation Chinese-Sri Lankan dentist who grew up, quite literally, inside the profession.
-His paternal grandfather, part of a small post-war Chinese diaspora in Sri Lanka, made dentures by trade.
-His parents took the more formal route.
-Both graduated from the Faculty of Dental Surgery in Sri Lanka, met there as university sweethearts, and have been practising ever since.
+His paternal grandfather, part of a small post-war Chinese diaspora in Sri Lanka, made dentures by trade, and both his parents went on to graduate from the Faculty of Dental Surgery in Sri Lanka.
 Dentistry, in his words, was not so much a career he chose as the air he grew up breathing.

 He read dentistry at the University of Hong Kong, graduating in 2003 with the PPDH Board of Governors Prize.
 He moved to Singapore the same year and was mentored by Dr William Chong, who gave him his first job, taught him implant dentistry hands-on, and instilled habits, including the photographic documentation of every case, that he still relies on twenty years later.
 He was admitted a Fellow of the Royal Australasian College of Dental Surgeons in 2007.

 He travels periodically to the Kois Center, Seattle, whose philosophy of holistic, risk-based care has shaped his practice more than any other single influence.
-His work clusters around cosmetic and restorative dentistry, dental implants, and the quieter problem of bite and tooth wear, which he finds is more common in adult patients than most realise.
+His work centres on general, cosmetic and restorative dentistry and dental implants, alongside the quieter problem of bite and tooth wear, which he finds more common in adult patients than most realise.

 For anxious patients, the work begins with trust.
 Most carry a previous bad experience they may not even mention, and they need to know it will not be repeated.